exogenesys/parachute/README.md

 - Although, the application is deployed at https://parachute.vercel.app, It is recommended to run your own instance of the application so that you know that you’re running the exact same code as you see on Github and you don’t have to trust any deployment
 - If you decide to go with the official deployments, you can verify the deployments here on the following page: https://github.com/exogenesys/parachute/deployments/activity_log?environment=Production
 - The app doesn’t use any persistent client side storage option like localstorage, everything is stored in memory which is forgotten by the app after closing the tab or reloading
+- Getting rid of having to use the secret key, and using an external wallet instead, is a top priority

 ## Notes on Scalability